xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

 !!! note
     Special [xsl file](https://github.com/xvik/gradle-quality-plugin/blob/master/src/main/resources/ru/vyarus/quality/config/spotbugs/html-report-style.xsl)
-    used for manual html report generation because spotbugs plugin could generate either xml or html report and not both.
+    used for manual html report generation.
+Spotbugs plugin can generate both xml and html reports, but this ability is not used (for more stable and legacy-compatible behaviour).

 ## Output